aichouramine/mobile-chatbots/NativeChat Whitepaper - Mobile Chatbots.md

 # NativeChat Whitepaper: The Era of Mobile Chatbots

-**<need a place for this>**

-**Table of content**

-In this paper we seek to cover:

-1. Chatbot Benefits

-2. What is NativeChat and why you might need it

-3. Top reasons developers choose NativeChat

-4. Types of chatbot conversations

-5. Mobile Chatbots for the win

-6.

-7) --- Maybe this could be a separate segement of "Chatbot + Team for the win"

-8) Chatbots are not a replacement to people

-9) Nudge theory and Chatbots

-> Why NativeChat is the way to go

 ### Intro

 Messaging apps have become such an integral part of our lives, that you will probably forward this article via a text message instead of telling your friends about it.